-The second thing we forget is that we don’t have the same bone or muscle structures that most bodybuilders and powerlifters have.
+The second thing we often forget is that we don’t have the same bone or muscle structures that most bodybuilders and powerlifters have.
 Most of those guys have highly specialized bodies, accomplished both through decades of training… and also their genetics.
-They’re often born with proportions that suit the lifts they do.
+They’re often born with bodies that suit the lifts they do.
 Just like the tallest guys are drawn to basketball, weightlifters typically gravitate towards the lifts that they naturally excel at.

 If you’re familiar with physics, you’ll intuitively know that our bone structure defines our lever lengths and affects the range of motion we lift weights through.
 This stuff plays a huge role in how much we can lift.
 A guy with gorilla-like arms can easily deadlift weight off the ground.
 He hardly needs to bend to grab the barbell and doesn’t need to lift the weight back up very high.

-If an alligator-type guy were to attempt a deadlift he’d need to bend down ridiculously low because of his short little arms (also resulting in bad lifting mechanics) and then lift the weight through a huge range of motion … all while stabilizing an incredibly long torso.
+If an alligator-type guy were to attempt a deadlift he’d need to bend down ridiculously low because of his short little arms (also resulting in bad lifting mechanics) and then lift the weight through a huge range of motion—all while stabilizing an incredibly long torso.
 A huge amount of work is being done, a lot muscle surrounding the spine needs to be present to keep the spine stable, it requires impressive hip mobility, and that man needs to be wickedly strong to overcome really poor leverage.

 As such the world’s best deadlifters tend to look like Lamar Gant.
 Gant could deadlift over 600 pounds at a bodyweight of 120.
 Let me introduce you to the king of ectomorphs:

 Most of us ectomorph have much longer torsos though, often leading us to believe that since we have long fragile spines we probably shouldn’t be deadlifting.
 That’s just asking for disaster, right?
 It makes sense that we should leave the deadlifting to the short muscular guys with short stable spines – the guys that don’t need to worry about popping a disk… right?

-As guys with long fragile spines and with relatively little muscle protecting them, we, more than anyone, need to be doing lifts that build up stability in our torso.
-That means building a stable core and packing huge slabs of muscle onto our lower and upper back, protecting our precious spine.
-And the best lift for developing a bullet-proof back, of course, is the deadlift.
+As guys with long fragile spines and with relatively little muscle protecting them, we, more than anyone, need to be doing lifts that build up stability in our torsos.
+That means building a stable core and packing huge slabs of muscle onto our lower and upper back.
+This will protect our long and precious spine.

 That’s why no amount of lower or upper body strength matters in the real world if you can’t transfer that load through your torso.
-You can’t squat big, deadlift big, overhead press, carry things, play sports, etc. The short stocky barrel chested guys have stability in their torso naturally – we need to build it.
+You can’t squat big, deadlift big, overhead press, carry things, play sports, carry your lover around, etc.

-Even Lamar Gant, seemingly a rare breed of ectomorph with a short torso … actually isn’t as atypical as it first seems.
+Even Lamar Gant, seemingly a rare breed of ectomorph with a short torso, actually isn’t as atypical as it first seems.
 He had a severe case of scoliosis growing up, hindering his back development and causing him a lot of problems.
 He decided to pursue weightlifting in an effort to correct his spinal curvature and strengthen the muscles surrounding his spine.
 So, far from being a genetic superhero, he entered the weightlifting arena skinny and with a crooked back.

 For powerlifters, who need to follow a strict set of lifting regulations, the deadlift solution is to rock a really really wide stance, bringing their legs outside their arms.
 The “sumo” deadlift.
 This allows their torso to remain upright and means they don’t need to work as hard to stabilize it.
 It also shortens the range of motion and allows them to lift way heavier.
 Perfect for their sport.
 The downside is that instead of building up fearsome back strength, they build up fearsome quad strength.